-- TU students and employees volunteered more than 70,000 community service hours last year through the True Blue Neighbors program.
+- TU students and employees volunteered more than 76,000 community service hours in 2019-20 through the True Blue Neighbors program.

 - Oklahoma Center for the Humanities at TU promotes critical thought, ethical inquiry, bold imagination and respect for the diversity of human experience.

 - TU, named the greenest university in Oklahoma, powers its renowned Case Tennis Center through rooftop solar panels.